Frequently Asked Questions (FAQ)

 No. We are offering a 5-year MSc to PhD direct track.
 The Master phase will give you the foundation for a successful research phase in interdisciplinary research and can therefore not be skipped.

-Yes, while we encourage promising scientists to advance into the research phase (years 3-5) after obtaining their Master's degree (years 1-2) in order to obtain their PhD, we understand that 5 years is a big commitment to early career scientists; thus, candidates have the option to exit the program after completion of the Master's degree.
+Yes, while we encourage promising scientists to advance into the research phase (years 3-5) after obtaining their Master's degree (years 1-2), we understand that 5 years is a big commitment to early career scientists; thus, candidates have the option to exit the program after completion of the Master's degree.
 The program automatically enrolls you in the full 5-year program, so if you choose to continue to the PhD research phase after completion of the MSc, you will not have to re-apply.

 Yes.
 We have mild prerequisites you still have to fulfill - like you need to find a supervisor within the Matter to Life faculty and obtain a GPA of at least 2.0 in the Master.
 But besides this, we are looking forward to having you for 3 more years with us!